Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-DsbHR1Nc8fw,254.54595833333332,274.02375.md

 ### Transcript

-> you're unhappy alright you're on this here we got a pipe I had a rip you in half if it gets the chance you ought to be careful isn't she
+> you're unhappy alright you're on this here we got a pipe I had a rip you in half if it gets the chance you ought to be careful isn't she a beauty though she's not what we're